drhsqlite/fossil-mirror/www/env-opts.md

 and the list of repositories and checkouts used by `fossil all`.

-The location of the configuration database file depends on the operating system and on the existance of various environment variables and/or files.
+The location of the configuration database file depends on the operating system and on the existence of various environment variables and/or files.
 In brief, the configuration database is
 usually: